-- 10.2.1 It is important for the teacher: - To understand and accommodate the student who needs to monitor ketones - To call the parent(s)/caregiver(s) immediately if any student with diabetes becomes ill, especially with vomiting (see 9.5.5 below)
+- 10.3.1 it is important for the staff: - To understand and accommodate the student who needs to monitor ketones - To call the parent(s)/caregiver(s) immediately if any student with diabetes becomes ill, especially with vomiting

-10.3 What Teachers Should Know about Ketones
+10.4 What Teachers Should Know about Ketones

-- 10.3.1 Hyperglycemia (see High Blood Glucose) may result in ketones in the blood and urine. - 10.3.2 In hyperglycemia, glucose stays in the blood and the body cannot use it for fuel.
+- Hyperglycemia (see High Blood Glucose) may result in ketones in the blood and urine. - 10.4.2 In hyperglycemia, glucose stays in the blood and the body cannot use it for fuel.
 The body then breaks down fat for fuel.
-This process produces ketones as a byproduct.
-If ketone levels continue to rise, the blood becomes acidic. - 10.3.3 Rising ketone levels can spiral into the potentially dangerous condition known as Diabetic Ketoacidosis (DKA). - 10.3.4 Left untreated DKA can kill. - 10.3.5 DKA usually develops over several days, but frequent vomiting can cause the ketones to build up in just a few hours. - 10.3.6 The flu and stomach viruses are common contributors to DKA. - 10.3.7 Students on insulin pumps develop DKA more quickly than if they were using injected insulin. - 10.3.8 High blood glucose plus ketones may mean that the student needs more insulin than their usual regimen. - 10.3.9 Each student should have individualized guidelines explaining how to handle sick days and what to do if ketones are on the rise.
+This process produces ketones as a by-product.
+If ketone levels continue to rise, the blood becomes acidic. - 10.4.3 Rising ketone levels can spiral into the potentially dangerous condition known as Diabetic Ketoacidosis (DKA). - 10.4.4 Left untreated DKA can kill. - 10.4.5 DKA usually develops over several days, but frequent vomiting can cause the ketones to build up in just a few hours. - 10.4.6 The flu and stomach viruses are common contributors to DKA. - 10.4.7 Students on insulin pumps develop DKA more quickly than if they were using injected insulin. - High blood glucose plus ketones may mean that the student needs more insulin than their usual regimen.